|

 host company's web site.
 (They had an English version but it was very basic

-and, like most English that I have seen, not very good - they call it
+and, like most written English that I have seen, not very good - they call it

 - In my experience, the Chinese are